MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-update-appointments-and-meetings-by-using-ews-in-exchange.md

 ---
-title: "How to Update appointments and meetings by using EWS in Exchange"
+title: "Update appointments and meetings by using EWS in Exchange"
 manager: sethgros
 ms.date: 12/9/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 13256625-083e-4a17-8fd1-2bed1f7cc14e
 description: "Learn how to update appointments and meetings by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Update appointments and meetings by using EWS in Exchange
+# Update appointments and meetings by using EWS in Exchange

 Learn how to update appointments and meetings by using the EWS Managed API or EWS in Exchange.